darenliang/darenliang.com/content/posts/fuseing-for-fun.md

 pool to artificially increase the ratelimits.

 A lot of permissions and attributes are not implemented.
 In most systems, the size attribute is all that matters.
-Some attributes such as access times is unfeasible to implement as the attribute would be stale most of the time.
+Some attributes such as access times are unfeasible to implement as the attribute would be stale most of the time.

 ## Basic Demo